ska-telescope/ska-oso-pht-ui/docs/src/Services.rst

     "Proposal/validate", "POST", "TBD", "TBD", "A request to validate the proposal is requested of the API, which return validation results"
     "coordinated", "GET", "TBD", "Point of reference", "The API is asked to supply the coordinate information for the provided point of reference"

+.. admonition:: REACT_APP_USE_LOCAL_DATA note

+    This is an option to turn on/off the API call and instead use mocked data.